-Explain how federal funds leveraged additional resources (private, state and local funds), including a description of how matching requirements were satisfied, as well as how any publicly owned land or property located within the jurisdiction that were used to address the needs identified in the plan.
+Explain how federal funds leveraged additional resources (private, state, and local funds), including a description of how matching requirements were satisfied, as well as how any publicly owned land or property located within the jurisdiction that were used to address the needs identified in the plan.

 The LACDA enlists a variety of public and private resources to meet its planned outcomes and objectives to serve County residents.
 The County uses resources from CDBG, HOME, ESG, Public Housing Assistance, and special grants awarded by HUD as the foundation for implementing its consolidated plan strategies.
 CDBG dollars are expanded through the Section 108 Loan Guarantee Program, which allows the County and its participating cities to borrow additional funds against their grant funds to meet immediate community development needs.
-In FY 2020-2021, a total of \$1,564,000 was made in repayments for \$21,200,000 in outstanding Section 108 loans, for the cities of Commerce and Covina, and the four County projects of La Alameda, South Health Center, Florence Parking Lot, and Willowbrook Library.
-The County also received funds from the State of California and City of Los Angeles for projects that involved joint funding by these jurisditions.
+In FY 2021-2022, a total of \$1,570,000 was made in repayments for \$21,200,000 in outstanding Section 108 loans, for the city of Covina, and the four County projects of La Alameda, South Health Center, Florence Parking Lot, and Willowbrook Library.
+The County also received funds from the State of California and City of Los Angeles for projects that involved joint funding by these jurisdictions.
 In addition to these public resources, the LACDA worked with the lending community to provide private dollars to help meet the County's needs.
-The need to maximize resources and work collaboratively among various agencies and departments became even more important during the second half of the program year, as the County responded to the effects of the coronavirus pandemic.
+The need to maximize resources and work collaboratively among various agencies and Departments became even more important as the County responded to the effects of the coronavirus pandemic.

 The LACDA leveraged resources among various programs, which can be used jointly with CDBG to fund projects.
-Subrecipient agencies use a wide variety of resources, including General Funds, local funding, and philanthropic donations to leverage their CDBG dollars.
-Over \$74 million was reported as being leveraged with CDBG funds and expended during FY 2020-2021.
+Subrecipient agencies also use a wide variety of resources, including General Funds, local funding, and philanthropic donations to leverage their CDBG dollars.
+Nearly \$65 million was reported as being leveraged with CDBG funds and expended during FY 2021-2022.
 This amount is lower than in previous program years, most likely affected by shifting priorities as a result of local public health orders in response to the COVID-19 pandemic.
-The leverage funds reported by agency type include: \$12.2 million by community based organizations/other public agencies; \$2.6 million by County Departments; \$35.8 million by LACDA Divisions; and \$23.7 million by participating cities.
-The HOME Program leveraged approximately \$65 million with the two projects completed in FY 2020-2021.
+The leverage funds reported by agency type include: \$23.4 million by community-based organizations/other public agencies; \$7.5 million by County Departments; \$25.5 million by LACDA Divisions; and \$8.5 million by participating cities.
+The HOME Program leveraged approximately \$52 million with the one project completed in FY 2021-2022.

-The HOME Program requires Participating Jurisdictions (PJs) to match HOME funds with non-federal dollars.
-The match requirement was satisfied for FY 2020-2021 with carryover and previous fiscal year contributions.
+The HOME Program requires Participating Jurisdictions (PJs) to match HOME funds with nonfederal dollars.
+The match requirement was satisfied for FY 2010-2021 with carryover and previous fiscal year contributions.
 Twenty-five percent of the match requirement was met with Single-Family and Multifamily Mortgage Revenue Bonds, and the remaining 75% was met through other non-federal funds.
 The HOME APR (HUD 40107) and HOME Match Report (HUD 40107-A) are included in Attachment 3.
-For the ESG Program match, LAHSA provided match dollars in the amount of \$X million to the County's ESG grant monies through County General Funds.
+For the ESG Program match, LAHSA provided match dollars in the amount of \$1,169,668.

 Fiscal Year Summary - HOME Match 1.
-Excess match from prior Federal fiscal year 226,255,025 2.
-Match contributed during current Federal fiscal year 49,939,128 3 .Total match available for current Federal fiscal year (Line 1 plus Line 2) 276,164,153 4.
+Excess match from prior Federal fiscal year 276,164,153 2.
+Match contributed during current Federal fiscal year 97,299,773 3 .Total match available for current Federal fiscal year (Line 1 plus Line 2) 373,463,926 4.
 Match liability for current Federal fiscal year 0 5.
-Excess match carried over to next Federal fiscal year (Line 3 minus Line 4) 276,164,153

-Table 5 - Fiscal Year Summary - HOME Match Report
+Excess match carried over to next Federal fiscal year (Line 3 minus Line 4) 373,463,926 Table 5 - Fiscal Year Summary - HOME Match Report